micheleusuelli/micheleusuelli.github.io/README.md

 ## My conferences

-On November 29, I'll be speaking at the [Machine Learning Innovation Summit in Dublin](https://www.theinnovationenterprise.com/summits/machine-learning-summit-dublin-2018/overview).
+On November 29 2018, I'll be speaking at the [Machine Learning Innovation Summit in Dublin](https://www.theinnovationenterprise.com/summits/machine-learning-summit-dublin-2018/overview).

-On November 10, I spoke at the [Sberbank Data Science Journey in Moscow](https://sdsj.sberbank.ai/ru/day).
+On November 10 2018, I spoke at the [Sberbank Data Science Journey in Moscow](https://sdsj.sberbank.ai/ru/day).

-On April 17-19, I spoke at the [IKEA Tech festival in Shanghai](https://berndhessbruegge.wixsite.com/ikea-tech-festival-2).
+On April 17-19 2018, I spoke at the [IKEA Tech festival in Shanghai](https://berndhessbruegge.wixsite.com/ikea-tech-festival-2).

+Throughout 2018, hosted a [data science meetup group in London](https://www.meetup.com/Data-Scienziati-of-London/), presenting topics such as [NLP techniques: LDA & Word2vec](https://www.meetup.com/Data-Scienziati-of-London/photos/28882192/)

 On June 30 2015, I hosted an [R-Spark training class](https://github.com/micheleusuelli/RHadoop-tutorial) at the [UseR! in Aalborg](https://user2015.math.aau.dk/).